fyxnl/RSR/README.md

 # Towards Real-World Scene Recovery: Benchmark and Method

-This is the official PyTorch implementation of CID
+This is the official PyTorch implementation of RSR
 ## Abstract:
 Restoring images in haze scenes is a challenging but widely concerned topic in computer vision.
 The mainstream learning-based approaches primarily obtain the enhanced model by relying on the distribution of training data from the specific scenes, causing poor generalization (even invalid) when